 If you are looking for answers on how to relieve sore muscles fast after workout, keep reading.

-For the most of us, cycling is vital.
+For most of us, cycling is vital.
 However, there are other ways we can supplement cycling with other activities.
 If you do not cross train, consider it now.
 Instead of biking, all the time, try running, swimming or doing yoga.
 You can also weight train as this will help reduce the stress on your cycling muscles.

 Consume more Antioxidants:

-There’s word in the air for quite some time that antioxidants decrease inflammation.
+There’s a word in the air for quite some time that antioxidants decrease inflammation.
 However, research suggests antioxidants blunt cell damage by strengthening the immune system and interrupting the domino-like damaging effects of free radicals that contribute to initial soreness and DOMS.